 Engage in physical activity.
 This means moving.
 Find activities that you enjoy or that fit your lifestyle, balancing heavier activities with lighter activities and slowly increasing the total amount of time you move around and are active in a day will go a long way toward improving your symptoms, your function and your productivity.
 It also is important to learn your limits and avoid doing too much activity.
 Overdoing it can cause symptoms to worsen.
 These guidelines will help you decide when, where, how much and even why you should be physically active.

 Learn self-management skills and techniques.
 Having a selection of symptom management techniques to use in everyday life is key to coping with illness and maintaining function and productivity in the face of adversity.
 Don’t be caught without these tools in your toolbox!

 Participate in a research study.
 Taking part in research studies is a valuable way for patients, their friends and families, and other healthy people to contribute to the overall understanding of these illnesses and the development or improvement of treatment options.
 Research volunteers are always needed and very much appreciated!
 Learn about our ongoing research studies and decide if participation is right for you.

-Find a good doctor (and by “good” we mean someone who is familiar with this spectrum of illnesses and its treatment options, or someone who is willing to learn more about these illnesses and work closely with you).
+Find a doctor who is familiar with this spectrum of illnesses and its treatment options, or someone who is willing to learn more about these illnesses and work closely with you.
 Often, this is easier said than done.
 But it is extremely important for your physical and emotional health.
 Ask around or attend a local support group meeting to get recommendations from others with these illnesses.

-Check out our list of related links.
-This is a list of Web sites we believe maintain a high standard of quality and are good resources for patients and health care providers.
+Check out our list of related links, which are websites we believe maintain a high standard of quality information, and are good resources for patients and health care providers.